KlutzyBubbles/lc-better-emotes/README.md

 ## Issues (incompatiblities)

 Players might find some inconsistant behaviour with TooManyEmotes.
-I have altered the code to allow compatiblity with TooManyEmotes but i have no control over how the two interact and am working towards a fix.
-More emotes works slightly better but also has issues.
+I have altered the code to allow compatiblity with TooManyEmotes but no promises.

+Any other issues feel free to [submit an issue](https://github.com/KlutzyBubbles/lc-better-emotes/issues/new) or contact me directly via the [Lethal Company Modding Discord](https://discord.gg/XeyYqRdRGC) or PM `@KlutzyBubbles` always trying to make sure the mod is as stable as possible.

+## Information

 Moving from 1.0.x to 1.1.x changes the config layout.

 Modification of https://thunderstore.io/c/lethal-company/p/Sligili/More_Emotes/

+- Adds controller support.
+With rebinding :)
 - Moves keybindings into the settings page, still has config values for defaults for modpacks
 - Makes center of emote wheel not change emote
 - Adds config values to alter change emote cooldown and griddy move speed (as of 1.1.0)